 Interviews with LEP individuals and community based organizations (CBOs) that serve these populations brought to light a number of measures LEP communities would like to see implemented.
-Many of the suggestions were repeated in the different language LEP focus groups, making the case that the issue of access to information is fairly consistent throughout different speaking LEP communities.
+Many of the suggestions were repeated in the different language LEP

 Efforts to include as many realistic suggestions as possible in this report have been made.
 Available resources helped to determine the feasibility of the suggestions received.
 Of the many suggested ideas, the condensed list below provides direction for MTS staff when planning future LEP outreach efforts.